-The subject coordinator is responsible for producing the English Policy and for monitoring the standard of the children's work and the quality of teaching.
-The subject leader is also responsible for supporting colleagues in the teaching of English, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
-The coordinator produces an annual report and action plan which indicates strengths and weaknesses of the subject and identifies areas for further improvement.
-The subject leader has allocated time for monitoring children's work and observing teaching across the school.
+The subject leaders are responsible for producing the English Policy and for monitoring the standard of the children's work and the quality of teaching.
+The subject leaders are also responsible for supporting colleagues in the teaching of English, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
+The subject leaders produce an annual report and action plan which indicates strengths and weaknesses of the subject and identifies areas for further improvement.
+The subject leaders have allocated time for monitoring children's work and observing teaching across the school.